serai-dex/serai/docs/coordinator/Tributary.md

 ### Batch Preprocess

-`BatchPreprocess` is created when a processor sends the coordinator `coordinator::ProcessorMessage::BatchPreprocess` and an `ExternalBlock` transaction allowing the batch to be signed has already been included on chain.
+`BatchPreprocess` is created when a processor sends the coordinator `coordinator::ProcessorMessage::BatchPreprocess` and an `Batch` transaction allowing the batch to be signed has already been included on chain.

 When `t` validators have published `BatchPreprocess` transactions, if the coordinator represents one of the first `t` validators to do so, a